CloCkWeRX/openfoodfacts-standards/README.md

  * brand - the primary [schema.org/brand](http://schema.org/brand)
  * off:quantity - a string containing the units (Example: 350 g, 1 L)
  * off:ingredients_description - A textual ingredients description as per food labelling standards.
 Where possible, allegens can be highlighted with the use of underscores.
- * off:product_official_url - A link to an official product page.
+ * url - A link to an official product page.
- * off:product_image_front_url - A link to an official product image, for use under the ODBL.
+ * image - A link to an official product [image](http://schema.org/image), for use under the ODBL.
  * off:product_image_ingredients_url - A link to an official product image with ingredient text, for use under the ODBL.
  * off:product_image_nutrition_facts_url - A link to an official product image with the nutrition facts, for use under the ODBL.
  * off:labels_and_certifications - A comma delimited list of labels or certifications, such as ```Vegetarian,Halal```
  * off:ingredients_country_of_origin - The primary country where ingredients where sourced from
  * off:country_of_manufacture - The primary country where the product was manufactured

+### Imagery guidance

 ### Formats